Tell Me a Story! Narrative-Driven XAI with Large Language Models: Introduction

+In this paper, we address the need to generate natural language explanations that provide a narrative that interprets an XAI explanation\footnote{The curious reader may already look at Table~\ref{table:appendix_SHAPstories_question_student} or~\ref{table:appendix_SHAPstories_question_loan} for a generated XAIstory.}.
+Our contributions are threefold: \begin{enumerate} \item We introduce and motivate a new XAI approach, thereby opening up a new research area into generating, evaluating and deploying such an approach. \item We provide a first open-source implementation (prompt-based with GPT-4) to generate narratives for two commonly used XAI methods: counterfactuals and SHAP values. \item We demonstrate, using four survey studies, that the proposed approach leads to an improved user experience (in terms of convincingness, ease of use, confidence and likeliness to use), as well as improved users' comprehension of the explanations provided. \end{enumerate}

-This paper proceeds as follows.
-Section 2 details the definition and methodology behind XAIstories, and introduces the survey, among both lay users and data scientists, to assess XAIstories empirically.
-Next, Section 4 describes the output of \mbox{XAIstories} and the results derived from the user study surveys, while Section 5 concludes the paper.
+The paper is structured as follows.
+Section \ref{literature} positions this research in the current literature, which also motivates the need for XAIstories.
+Section \ref{methodology} details the definition and methodology behind XAIstories.
+Next, Section \ref{Results} describes the output of \mbox{XAIstories} and the results derived from user study surveys, while Section \ref{conclusion} concludes the paper.